defunktbot2/defunktbot2/README.md

 - 🔭 I’m currently working on **my portfolio.**

-- 🌱 I’m currently learning **Creative Media with a concentration in Design and Media.**
+- 🌱 I’m currently learning **Creative Media with a concentration in Design and Media at UH West Oahu.**

 - 👯 I’m looking to collaborate on **school projects if needed.**